New Zealand Space Scholarship

 Topics of study

-To support the preselection process, candidates will be asked to specify in the application form up to 2 topics from the list below of the subject areas that relate most closely to their current field of study.
+To support the preselection process, candidates were asked to specify in the application form up to 2 topics from the list below of the subject areas that relate most closely to their current field of study.

 Research topics